themoderngeek/tmux_apple_music_plugin/README.md

 In order to use this application you need to be using a mac as it uses apple script under the hood.
 You also need to have apple music running and in a playing/paused state.

+## Usage

+tmux Keybind + m will open the music pop up, this will show the currently playing song, the artist, the album, the progress and the volume.
+Commands listed below can be entered to interact with apple music.

 ## Commands